Topics included in this article:

 Relay Lite provides a simple path for consolidating existing cameras into the Rhombus Console for unified live viewing and management.
 One third-party camera stream is supported per Rhombus camera.

-The third-party camera can be manually entered using the RTSP URL.
+The third-party camera needs to be manually entered using the RTSP URL.

 Console Setup